 Sources of salts in the watershed include water supply, water softeners that discharge to publicly treatment works (POTWS), POTW treatment chemicals, atmospheric deposition, pesticides and fertilizers, and indoor water use (e.g., chemicals, cleansers, food, etc.).
 The salts are then transported through POTW discharges and runoff to surface water, shallow groundwater, or accumulate on the watershed within soils.
 Construction stormwater permittees are considered Responsible Dischargers for this TMDL.

-WLA Translation
+Waste Load Allocation Translation

-The Calleguas Creek Watershed Salts TMDL assigns interim and final waste load allocations (WLAs) during dry-weather conditions, when instream flow rates are below the 86th percentile flow and there has been no measurable precipitation in the previous 24 hours.
-Both the interim and final dry-weather WLAs, shown in Table 12 and Table 13 below, apply in the receiving water at the base of each subwatershed.
+The Calleguas Creek Watershed Salts TMDL assigns interim and final waste load allocations during dry-weather conditions, when instream flow rates are below the 86th percentile flow and there has been no measurable precipitation in the previous 24 hours.
+Both the interim and final dry-weather waste load allocations, shown in Table 12 and Table 13 below, apply in the receiving water at the base of each subwatershed.

-Table 12 – Calleguas Creek Interim Dry-Weather Waste Load Allocations (WLAs)
+Table 12 – Calleguas Creek Interim Dry-Weather Waste Load Allocations